Vineeth-Narayan/Improved_Kernel_Bench/README.md

 OPTIMIZATION_SAMPLES = 3
 OPTIMIZATION_ITERATIONS = 8
 ```
-Note: with the above configuration, with our experience, expect the optimization to take a long time
+Note: with the above configuration, with our experience, expect the optimization to take a long time.

 Change the following (line 32-35 in `scripts/generate_single_problem.py`) to match your environment: